sylhare/Ruby/readme.md

 	rails --version

 :warning: On Windows, you might have error [#72](https://github.com/railsinstaller/railsinstaller-windows/issues/72)  with rails, so you might need to overwrite the `rails.bat` file with one in here from [#72](https://github.com/railsinstaller/railsinstaller-windows/issues/72).
-Then you can create a new webiste
+Then you can create a new webiste (will be created in the current directory).

 	rails new website